French Toast Casserole

 - Butter.
 A small amount of cold butter layered over the top of the flour, brown sugar and cinnamon mixture makes for the most delicious streusel.

-Even though French toast casserole looks fancy and tastes amazing, it’s really quite easy to make.
+Even though breakfast casserole looks fancy and tastes amazing, it’s really quite easy to make.

-Prep a 9×13-inch pan with cooking spray or butter and place cubes of bread in an even layer in the bottom.
+- Prep.
+Prepare a 9×13-inch pan with cooking spray or butter and place cubes of bread in an even layer in the bottom of the baking dish.

-Add the topping.
-Before baking, sprinkle the crumb topping over the casserole.
-Then, drop the butter pieces on top.
+- Add the topping.
+Before baking, sprinkle the crumb topping over the top.
+Then, drop the butter pieces on the topping.

-Bake.
-Cook casserole for 30-35 minutes at 350ºF or until golden brown and cooked through.
+- Bake.
+Place in the oven and cook for 30-35 minutes at 350ºF or until golden brown and cooked through.

+- Enjoy!
 Cool for 10 minutes, then cut into squares.
-Serve with your favorite French toast toppings.
+Serve with your favorite toppings.
 Whipped cream, powdered sugar or maple syrup and fresh fruit are all delicious options.

-As an extra special treat, sometimes we top our French toast casserole with homemade whipped cream.
+As an extra special treat, sometimes we add a dollop of with homemade whipped cream.
 The store-bought stuff just doesn’t compare!

 Homemade whipped cream is made with just 3 simple ingredients – heavy whipping cream, powdered sugar and vanilla.